-Cyber thieves are using social engineering, phishing attacks, and other tricks to threaten their targets into making a fraudulent financial payment.
+Cyber thieves are using social engineering, phishing attacks and other stealthy tricks to threaten their targets into making a fraudulent financial payment.
 The scam works by first compromising one account, then using the trust relationship between that account and those associated with that account, like vendors and contractors, colleagues, or even clients to coerce the target into transferring money to the attacker.

-So How Exactly Does EAC Work?
+How Does the EAC Scam Work?

-Email Account Compromise is a sophisticated email scam in which threat actors utilize social engineering or computer intrusion techniques to compromise an email account without the knowledge of the account owner or the victims receiving fraudulent emails from this compromised account.
+Email Account Compromise is a sophisticated email scam in which threat actors utilize social engineering tactics designed to manipulate psychology or computer intrusion techniques to compromise an email account without the knowledge of the account owner or the victims receiving fraudulent emails from this compromised account.
 These exploits are typically initiated with a phishing email, where a user gets his or her email account compromised by clicking on a link, opening an attachment or having his or her account “brute-forced” - a scenario in which the intruder otherwise figures out the account owner’s email login password and tricks the account owner into giving up credentials.

 Once an email account is compromised, it’s game on for the attacker - who now has full access to the account.
 Malicious spam emails are often sent out to everyone in the account owner’s address book, leveraging the trust that the account owner has built with these contacts to compromise further accounts with the same deceptive techniques.
 Sometimes threat actors will spread out these fraudulent emails in an effort to “fly under the radar” for a longer period of time.